 For scanning operators and knowledge workers alike — speed is of the essence.
 Maximizing hourly and daily throughput in a production environment is particularly critical because any delay can impact efficiency, productivity and profitability.
 Paper jams halt the scanning process and cost users valuable time clearing jams and figuring out which documents have and have not been scanned.
 This may seriously impact the ability to meet customer and internal SLAs.

-Interactive Multi-Feed Detection, a feature unique to Alaris production scanners, instantly detects a multi-feed or multi-layer document, such as a sheet of paper with a sticky note attached.
-Alaris has raised the bar on multi-feed detection with built-in ultrasonic sensors that use multiple microphones to listen for sheets that are starting to crumble.
+Interactive Multi-Feed Detection, a feature unique to production scanners from Kodak Alaris, instantly detects a multi-feed or multi-layer document, such as a sheet of paper with a sticky note attached.
+Kodak Alaris has raised the bar on multi-feed detection with built-in ultrasonic sensors that use multiple microphones to listen for sheets that are starting to crumble.
 Documents that set off an alert are pushed to the scanner’s exit path, without stopping the scanning process, and the operator can then make a decision whether to accept, ignore or rescan images.

 Intelligent Document Protection monitors the condition of paper being scanned using ultrasonic sensors to ‘listen’ for problems and alert the user before jams or misfeeds occur.
 It immediately stops the scanning process at the first indication of document damage, so users can preserve the document and the information it contains.
 This feature also detects staples that may have been missed in the pre- scan preparation process.